 Designer-driven

-School: Capilano University in Vancouver, Canada
+School: Capilano University

-Substantially researched with credible and highly knowledgeable sources, this collaboration is carefully curated and engaging.
+"Substantially researched with credible and highly knowledgeable sources, this collaboration is carefully curated and engaging.
 It creates an accessible entry point to information that is vital to our reconciliation journey.
 The treatment of place, space and superimposition of the past is well thought through, beautifully-executed and presented.
-Well, done!
+Well, done!"

 Through interactive design, this project aims to help all Canadians better acknowledge the Indigenous land and stories around us, to engage in reconciliation on an individual level while fostering dialogue and connection.
-The app brings learning to life through augmented reality and location data, highlighting Indigenous arti-facts at the user’s location to create teaching moments outside of a traditional museum setting.
-The brand and interface uses friendly typefaces and a limited color palette inspired by Indigenous art to achieve an approachable and playful effect while remaining credible and informative.
+The app brings learning to life through augmented reality and location data, highlighting Indigenous artifacts at the user’s location to create teaching moments outside a traditional museum setting.
+The brand and interface uses friendly typefaces and a limited colour palette inspired by Indigenous art to achieve an approachable and playful effect while remaining credible and informative.

 Objects of Dissent: Decoding Units of Protest by Blossom Liu

-School: Art Center College of Design in Pasadena, United States
+School: Art Center College of Design

 Instructor: Brad Bartlett

-The book provides an objective historical survey alongside critical analysis and an editorial perspective with visual design that is clear and striking.
+"The book provides an objective historical survey alongside critical analysis and an editorial perspective with visual design that is clear and striking.
 The sophisticated use of typography presents the different tonal approaches.
-In my mind, this should be essential reading for future applicants to the So(cial) Good Design Awards.
+In my mind, this should be essential reading for future applicants to the So(cial) Good Design Awards."

 Objects of Dissent: Decoding Units of Protest is a compendium on cultural semiotics and their connections with the act of modern-day protest.
 The book surveys the objects, language, symbols and codes of resistance by breaking down the historical, regional and modern-day uses of each unit to reveal the intricacies of language juxtaposed with the intricacies of civil disobedience.
 Each segmental different story about the nature of symbols, language and protest.